Sifton Bog

 The Sifton Bog Environmentally Significant Area is a wetland jointly administered by the city of London, Ontario and the Upper Thames River Conservation Authority.
 It is located west of Hyde Park Road and south of Oxford Street inside the city limits of London, Southern Ontario, Canada.
 It is a Class 2 provincially significant wetland.

-Prior to 1967 the wetland was called "Byron Bog", having been at that time within the boundaries of the village of Byron, but it was renamed following the donation of the land by the "Sifton Construction Company".
+Prior to 1967 the wetland was called "Byron Bog", having been at that time within the boundaries of the village of Byron, but it was renamed following the donation of the land by the "Sifton Properties Limited".
 However, it had undergone a series of name changes before this time also, being variously named Foster's Bog and Redmond's Bog in the 1880s, after the occupants of the land at that time, and Spruce Bog in the 1890s.
 The name Byron Bog was used by the 1920s, but no record exists of its Native American name.